NVIDIA/Megatron-LM/examples/inference/README.md

 ##### 1.1 Understanding The Code
-***STEP 1 - We initalize model parallel and other default aruguments*** We can default micro batch size to be 1, since for TP models its not used, and for PP models it is calculated during runtime.
+***STEP 1 - We initalize model parallel and other default aruguments*** We can default micro batch size to be 1, since for TP models it is not used, and for PP models it is calculated during runtime.
 ```python
     initialize_megatron(
         args_defaults={'no_load_rng': True, 'no_load_optim': True, 'micro_batch_size': 1}